 Scheduling Service Mode Programmes

-Scheduling service programmes for execution is determined by three main factors:
+Scheduling Service Mode observations for execution is determined by three main factors:

 - Programme priority group,